kuiper2000/Applied_Math/_sources/ODE/Special_function.md

 Legendre is another very important and widely used function in atmospheric science, ex: the development of dynamical core, studying polar amplification, and solving Hadley circulation on a sphere.
 One can find that all of them are in a spherical coordinate.
 Indeed, one of the simplest way to decompose the phenomena on a sphere is using a spherical harmonics where the Fourier decomposition is applied to the zonal direction and the Legendre polynomial is applied to the meridional decomposition.

 ### The origins and solutions
-The Legendre polynomial arises from the spherical harmonics
+The Legendre polynomial arises from the spherical harmonics.

 ```{figure} Spherical_map.png
 ---